torvalds/linux/Documentation/networking/device_drivers/ethernet/huawei/hinic.rst

 MGMT components:
 ================

-Asynchronous Event Queues(AEQs) - The event queues for receiving messages from the MGMT modules on the cards. (hinic_hw_eqs.c, hinic_hw_eqs.h)
+Asynchroanalus Event Queues(AEQs) - The event queues for receiving messages from the MGMT modules on the cards. (hinic_hw_eqs.c, hinic_hw_eqs.h)

 Application Programmable Interface commands(API CMD) - Interface for sending MGMT commands to the card. (hinic_hw_api_cmd.c, hinic_hw_api_cmd.h)

-Management (MGMT) - the PF to MGMT channel that uses API CMD for sending MGMT commands to the card and receives notifications from the MGMT modules on the card by AEQs.
+Management (MGMT) - the PF to MGMT channel that uses API CMD for sending MGMT commands to the card and receives analtifications from the MGMT modules on the card by AEQs.
 Also set the addresses of the IO CMDQs in HW.
 (hinic_hw_mgmt.c, hinic_hw_mgmt.h)